Penelope1rose/watson-assistant-demo/README.md

 ibmcloud target -g default
 ```

+> If you do not have a resource group, do the following:
+> ```ibmcloud resource group create default```
 >
+> Then try the above step again

 Target the organization and space that contains your services (follow the prompts)

 ```
-bx target --cf
+ibmcloud target --cf
 ```

 #### [](https://github.com/with-watson/multilingual-chatbot#deploy-the-action)Deploy the action

-Make sure you are in the  `multilingual-chatbot`  directory.
+Make sure you are in the  `Watson-Assistant`  directory.

 Run the deployment script to package and update your cloud function